tagion/tagion/docs/gov/intro/jargonbusting.md

 ***

-## Starting from a general use-case:
+## starting from a general use-case

 A _user_ (s.a.) wants to enter some new pieces of information to the system.
 Let's assume that this informatin is about a particular use-case for which a _federate Subsystem_ (s.a.) has been set up.